dotnet/AspNetCore.Docs/aspnetcore/tutorials/signalr-blazor.md

 1. With **Browse** selected, type `Microsoft.AspNetCore.SignalR.Client` in the search box.

-1. In the search results, select the check box next to the [`Microsoft.AspNetCore.SignalR.Client`](https://www.nuget.org/packages/Microsoft.AspNetCore.SignalR.Client) package.
+1. In the search results, select the checkbox next to the [`Microsoft.AspNetCore.SignalR.Client`](https://www.nuget.org/packages/Microsoft.AspNetCore.SignalR.Client) package.
 Set the version to match the shared framework of the app.
 Select **Add Package**.

 1. If the **License Acceptance** dialog appears, select **Accept** if you agree with the license terms.